AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

 ![Example of transitions triggered by variable values](../assets/javascript-example2-transitions.png)

 In this example, the workflow starts with an **External signal** activity, into which a variable (`interest`) is passed from another workflow.
-The value of the variable is either "running" or "yoga," depending on the filtering operations performed in the initial workflow.
+The value of the variable is either "running" or "yoga", depending on the filtering operations performed in the initial workflow.

 Different transitions in the workflow are triggered based on the variable's value.